PrimeDAO/bal-distribution/README.md

 USERS:
-- navigate to list of accounts and claim amounts (this needs to be hosted on IPFS)
+- navigate to list of accounts and claim amounts saved as `./user-claims.json` (n.b. this needs to be hosted on IPFS)
-- Go to the contract on etherscan at ______.
+- Go to the contract on etherscan (see `./contractAddresses.json` for deployed contract address).
 - claim with the provided address, amount, and merkleproof information, entering '0' as the tranche
 - *if users wish to create their own proof, simply replace the [ 'address' ] on line 102 of `create-proof.ts` and 107 & run `npm run create-proof`.
 The proof will be logged in the cli and written to `merkleproof.json` in the root directory* <--- change this to using config file

 DEV: